-A former head teacher and now the Diocesan Director for Schools, Jo Osborne takes a look at how schools can juggle the pressures of achieving national standards and testing with giving our children a well-rounded education to help them to flourish as people.
+Former Diocesan Director for Schools, Jo Osborne takes a look at how schools can juggle the pressures of achieving national standards and testing with giving our children a well-rounded education to help them to flourish as people.

 Very few people in education could publicly voice support for the Let Our Kids be Kids campaign, not least as it called for parents to boycott the Key Stage 2 SATs exams.
 Not only would that have resulted in a pitched battle between schools and the Department for Education, it would also have jeopardised everybody’s results, for which children and teachers alike had worked so very hard.

 But most of us were not exactly unsympathetic.